ByteProject/Puny-BuildTools/README.md

 **MS-DOS**

-Frotz originally by Stefan Jokisch, DOS port maintained by David Griffith.
+Frotz, originally by Stefan Jokisch, DOS port maintained by David Griffith.
+The BuildTools create a z5 story file for this interpreter.

 **Atari 8-bit**